 This datasheet has information for the CFA533-TMI-KL only.
-Datasheet files for the other interfaces listed above are on the Datasheets & Files tab for the web pages of each part number.
+Datasheet files are on the Datasheets & Files tab for the web pages of each part number.

 SIMILAR DISPLAY MODULES

 The CFA533 uses the same command structure as our other Intelligent LCD Modules, including the CFA631, CFA633, CFA635, CFA735. and CFA835 series.